-The Hearing Committee Chair, Presiding Officer, or Hearing Officer, as applicable, may adjourn the hearing and reconvene the same for the convenience of the participants in the hearing or to obtain new or additional evidence or consultation, without special notice, provided such adjournment shall not extend the time within which any action is required to be taken pursuant to these Fair Hearing and Appeal Procedures, without the express consent of the parties.
+The Hearing Committee Chair, Presiding Officer, or Hearing Officer, as applicable, may adjourn the hearing and reconvene the same for the convenience of the participants in the hearing or to obtain new or additional evidence or consultation, without special notice, provided such adjournment shall not extend the time within which any action is required to be taken pursuant to this Article XI, without the express consent of the parties.
 Upon conclusion of the presentation of evidence, the hearing shall be closed.
 The Hearing Committee or Hearing Officer, as applicable, shall thereupon, at a time convenient to itself, conduct its deliberations outside the presence of the parties.